 Vacuum floor channels regularly to remove debris.
-A build-up of sand, leaves or animal hair can affect the operation of your door, screen and/or shade.
+A build-up of sand, leaves or animal hair can affect the operation of your door or window, screen and/or shade.

-Doorframe and glass - exterior
+Frame, hardware, and glass - exterior

-Choose a time when the door is out of strong, direct sunlight for cleaning.
+Choose a time when the door or window is out of strong, direct sunlight for cleaning.
 Strong sunlight may leave watermarks as water dries before you can wipe them away.